jeanmattique/local/Trinity-FAQ.md

 <a name="ques_comp_resources_required"></a>
 ##What computing resources are required?

 Ideally, you will have access to a large-memory server, roughly having ~1G of RAM per 1M reads to be assembled.
 The memory usage mostly depends on the complexity of the RNA-Seq data set, specifically on the number of unique k-mers.
-If you do not have access to a high-memory server, link:index.html#RunElsewhere[other freely available options are available].
+If you do not have access to a high-memory server, [other freely available options are available](Accessing-Trinity-on-Publicly-Available-Compute-Resources).

 <a name="ques_how_long"></a>
 ##How long should this take?